percona/community/content/postgresql/_index.md

 ## Ask Questions and Get Answers

 Have questions about Percona software?
-Don’t hesitate to ask them on our [Community Forum](https://forums.percona.com/c/postgresql/25) and [Discord channel](http://per.co.na/discord)!
+Don’t hesitate to ask them on our [Community Forum](https://forums.percona.com/c/postgresql/25)!
 There you can get answers and advice from other Community members and Percona experts, chat on databases, open source and Percona software.

 ![Download, Try, Give Feedback, & Enhance](/postgresql/cover-line-2.jpg)